ayushTNM/BombermanRL/README.md

     $ cd src
     $ python3 menu.py -h

-This will show all of the parameters to change.
+This will show all of the parameters you can change from the CLI.

 To run the file with default parameters, just type:

     $ python3 menu.py

+Some parameters to look into:

+    -o <plotname>        # store the learning curves as a plot -m                   # flag to turn on menu (if you want to play yourself)

 Demo
 ----